elwint/endurance-records-cup-tm2/README.md

 ## Warning

 Don't excpect it to be 100% bug free.
-My code is kinda garbage, I modified the files a long time ago and updated it just recently in a very short time.

-But at least it works :)
+A lot of improvements of the original code still needs to be done.

 ## Installation